Hiding Visual Information via Obfuscating Adversarial Perturbations: Introduction

-Inspired by Type-I attacks, in this paper, we propose an \textit{\underline{a}dversarial attack-based \underline{v}isual privacy \underline{p}rotection} (AVP) method.
-The proposed method encrypts the original data while preserving its functional features for DNNs (\textit{e.g.}, recognition features and classification features), and it can recover original samples from encrypted data for their owners.
-Specifically, we reduce the visual correlation between encrypted data and original data while minimizing their distance in the feature space of DNNs, to generate the encrypted data.
-Meanwhile, we exploit a generative model pre-trained in a private training setting as the key model, and optimize the encrypted data based on it so that the recovered data is similar to the original data.
-Furthermore, to break through the tough trade-off between the capability of privacy protection and the quality of restored data, we design the variance consistency loss to enhance privacy protection without compromising data recovery (see Sec.~\ref{section3.3}).
-Note that the encrypted data generated by the proposed method can only be accurately recovered by the own key model, other models (even if the model architecture is the same) are difficult to recover them well (see Sec.~\ref{section4.3}).
+Inspired by the Type-I adversarial attack, in this paper, we propose an \textit{Adversarial Visual Information Hiding} (AVIH) method.
+The proposed method hides the visual information in images while preserving their functional (\eg, recognition and classification) features for service model.
+It can recover original images from protected images for their owners.
+Specifically, we reduce the visual correlation between the protected and original image while minimizing their distance in the feature space of service model, to generate the protected image.
+Meanwhile, we exploit a generative model pre-trained in a private training setting as the key model, then optimize the protected image based on it so that the recovered image is similar to the original image.
+Furthermore, to break through the tough trade-off between the capability of privacy protection and the quality of restored image, we design the variance consistency loss to enhance privacy protection without compromising image recovery (see Section.~\ref{section3.3}).
+Note that the protected image generated by our method can only be accurately recovered by the own key model, other models (even if the model architecture is the same) are difficult to recover well (see Section.~\ref{section4.3}).

+AVIH can significantly improve the security and flexibility of image storage, which is extremely obvious in the protection of gallery sets for metric learning.
+Take the cloud-based face recognition system as an example.
+According to the service face recognition model, the face database manager can generate protected images locally or in the cloud and save the key model locally.
+The protected image contains no visual information and can be used by the service model to extract features correctly.
+Moreover, these protected images cannot be recognized by other models.
+Then, these protected images can be stored in the gallery set in the cloud for normal face recognition tasks.
+These protected images can be recovered using the key model when needed (such as maintaining the dataset or using face images for other tasks, etc.).
+The process is shown in Figure.~\ref{fig1}.